 A long answer to what you thought was a simple question!

 The good news is that the second part of this answer is actually simple with a real solution to your problem.

-Be first to market and sell lots of product!
+Be first to market and sell lots of products!
 This is how you protect your idea without a patent.
 This is how I protect every one of my products and none of them are patented.
 The key to success is being the first to market with the best product.
-Here is are few ways you can do it:
+Here are are a few ways you can do it: